-Note 1 applies to the entire table Sector Lock Register Sector Lock Down Bit Sector Write Lock Bit Memory Sector Protection Status 0 0 Sector unprotected from PROGRAM and ERASE operations.
+Sector Lo ock Register Sector Lock Down Bit Sector Write Lock Bit Memory Sector Protection Status 0 0 Sector unprotected from PROGRAM and ERASE operations.
 Protection status reversible.
 0 1 Sector protected from PROGRAM and ERASE operations.
 Protection status reversible.
 1 0 Sector unprotected from PROGRAM and ERASE operations.
 Protection status not reversible except by power cycle or reset.
 1 1 Sector protected from PROGRAM and ERASE operations.
 Protection status not reversible except by power cycle or reset.

 Note: 1.
-Sector lock register bits are written to when the WRITE TO LOCK REGISTER command is executed.
-The command will not execute unless the sector lock down bit is cleared (see the WRITE TO LOCK REGISTER command).
+Sector lock register bits are written to when the WRITE LOCK REGISTER command is executed.
+The command will not execute unless the sector lock down bit is cleared (see the WRITE LOCK REGISTER command).
+The sector lock register is programmed to have all protection registers activated at power-up.